DannyBoyNYC/5-D3-bar-chart/readme.md

 ## Draw axes

-As usual, our last task here is to draw our axes.
-But we're in for a treat!
+Our next task here is to draw our axes.
 Since we're labeling the y value of each of our bars, we won't need a y axis.
-We just need an x axis and we're set!
+We just need an x axis.

-We'll start by making our axis generator — our axis will be along the bottom of the chart so we'll be using d3.axisBottom().
+We'll start by making our axis generator — our axis will be along the bottom of the chart so we'll be using `d3.axisBottom()`.

 ```js
 const xAxisGenerator = d3.axisBottom().scale(xScale);